-Item Uncertainty Effect if actual results differ from Property, plant and equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the OPCC/Group will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. reduced, the carry It is estin deprecia increase assumptions eful lives of assets are depreciation increases and ing amount of the assets falls. nated that the annual tion charge for buildings would by £45k for every year that es had to be reduced.
+Item Uncertainty Effect if actual results differ from 16.41 assumptions Property, plant and equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the OPCC/Group will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. reduced, the carry It is estin deprecia increase useful liv eful lives of assets are depreciation increases and ing amount of the assets falls. nated that the annual tion charge for buildings would by £45k for every year that es had to be reduced.
 Property, plant and equipment Where there is no market-based evidence of fair value because of the specialist nature of the asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
 71% of the closing net book value of the OPCC's land and buildings is valued on this basis.
 The DRC values are reset each year using the 'instant build 'approach using the latest available indices.
 External valuers' are engaged to undertake the valuation.
-The indices used in the calculation of fluctuate year on year based on loca market conditions.
+The indices used in the calculation can fluctuate year on year based on local market conditions.
 During 2021/22 the value of the 'specialised' land and buildings increased by £1.1m.
-Property, plant and equipment 29% of the closing net book value of the OPCC's building are valued based on the open market value in their existing use i.e office accommodation.
-The net book value of the land and buildings using market evidence is £16.4m. the value of these would need to fall by 20% to have a material impact on the PCC balance sheet.
-Pensions liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the OPCC/Group with expert advice about the assumptions to be applied.
-In addition, estimates have been included for additional benefits that will become payable as a result of a legal challenge to pension transitional arrangements and changes to Guaranteed Minimum Pension (GMP).
-These estimates are based on a number of assumptions. (see Note 27 for further detail).
-The effects on the net pension liability of changes in individual assumptions can be measured.
-Sensitivities are shown below.
-However, the assumptions interact in complex ways.
-During 2021/22, the OPCC's actuaries advised that the net pensions liability had decreased by £8m as a result of experience, updating of the assumptions and past service costs.
-Sensitivity of pension liabilities: Local Government Pension Scheme £000 Change in assumpt 0.1% decrease in real discount rate 0.1% decrease in sa 35,680 4,770 0.1% increase in the pension increase rate 30,553 Sensitivity of pension liabilities: Police Pension Schemes Change in assumptions 0.1% increase in real discount rate £000 2,164,959 1 year increase in member life expectancy 2,269,796 0.1% increase in in 2,252,571 0.1% increase in salary increase rate 2,216,205
+Property, plant and equipment 29% of the closing net book value of the OPCC's building are valued based on the open market value in their existing use i.e office accommodation. buildings £16.4m. to fall by e net book value of the land and dings using market evidence is 3.4m. the value of these would need all by 20% to have a material eact on the PCC balance sheet.
+Pensions liability pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the OPCC/Group with expert for can be shown However complex to the can be shown However to the r, the assumptions interact in ways.
+During 2021/22, the actuaries advised that the net is liability had decreased by a result of experience, of the assumptions and past on liabilities: Local Government Pension Sch eme Change in assump £000 0.1% decrease in r 35,680 4,770 0.1% increase in salary increase rate 0.1% increase in the pension increase rate 30,553 Sensitivity of pension liabilities: Police Pension Schemes Change in assumptions £000 0.1% increase in re 2,164,959 1 year increase in r 0.1% increase in in member life expectancy 2,269,796 2,252,571 0.1% increase in in 2,252,571 0.170 11010430 111 30 Z,Z10,Z05